um-pdavila/acs_docs/docs/pegasus/env/3-projects.rst

 Pegasus Projects & Resources
 ============================

-Access to CCS Advanced Computing resources is managed on a **project** basis.
+Access to IDSC Advanced Computing resources is managed on a **project** basis.
 This allows us to better support interaction between teams (including data sharing) at the University of Miami regardless of group, school, or campus.
 Project-based resource allocation also gives